guillaumepotier/validator.js/README.md

-#jsValidator
+#validator.js

-Powerful object and string validation in Javascript
+Powerful object and string validation in Javascript.

 ##Licence